 “That’s the magic,” she said.
 “That’s the joy.”

 However, Sherrie Staheli said the farm is being encroached upon today by development.
-Soon there will be five schools within 2 miles of the farm and 500 homes are projected to be built to the east of it.

 “It’s hard to see it closing in,” Sherrie Staheli said of all development surrounding the farm.